twisted/twisted/docs/core/howto/systemd.rst

   This must be set to ``true`` to ensure that ``systemd`` passes non-blocking sockets to Twisted.

+Requires

+  The service no longer knows how to bind the listening port for itself.
+  The corresponding socket unit must be started so it can pass the listening port on to the ``twistd`` process.

 [Install]

   In this example, the ``[Install]`` section has been moved to the socket configuration file.